 - Model work-life balance and “good enough.”
 There will always be another assignment, test or task.
 Another AP class to take.
 Another activity to add to a college application.
 When teens see us setting limits and accepting “good enough,” they may feel permission to accept “good enough” for themselves and give time to relationships and interests outside of school.

 - Give them permission to break the mold.
 If you only take three AP classes instead of four, you will still get into college… It’s okay to take non-AP classes.
 It’s okay to go to a school that you love even though it doesn’t have name recognition.
 It’s okay to start college with an undecided major.

 - Coach teens in reality-testing.
 When they are catastrophizing or engaging in all-or-nothing thinking, ask them to think about the best, worst, and most likely outcomes of the situation.
 Reality is usually in between the ideal and worst-case scenarios.
 Another helpful prompt is asking if the situation will matter in 5, 10, or 20 years?
 These prompts can challenge the idea that a present failure will define their future.

 - Celebrate failure and cultivate a growth mindset.
 The process towards our goals and learning from failure can be more important to our growth than outcomes themselves.
 Framing failure as a positive and learning how to overcome it can make it seem less scary and consuming.
-Read about more about growth mindsets in Dr. Dave Verhaagen’s series on Raising Resilient kids.
+Read about more about embracing failure and growth mindsets in Dr. Dave Verhaagen’s series on Raising Resilient kids.